Winston-Lu/Discord.py-Potato-Bot/README.md

 For commands, typing /help will bring up a list of commands

-## Features type '/help' in Discord for more information
+## Features:  type '/help' in Discord for more information
 ### Music player (Heavily based off vbe0201's example, see Credit for more info)
 join - joins voice channel